-(1) Protecting Against Suffering and Early Death

-The first and simplest justification, of the stronger ones, is that in light of the current state of medical technology, it is highly likely that cloned human beings would face serious medical problems-leading, in many cases, to serious illness and early death.28 The underlying risks include high rates of miscarriage, deformed children, premature aging, and high rates of cancer and other diseases.29 There are possible risks to the mother as well.30
+1. Protecting against Suffering and Early Death.
+The first and simplest justification is that in light of the current state of medical technology, it is highly likely that cloned human beings would face serious medical problems -- leading, in many cases, to serious illness and early death.
+The underlying risks include high rates of miscarriage, deformed children, premature aging, and high rates of cancer and other diseases.
+There are possible risks to the mother as well.
+26

 Let us assume that this pessimistic account of the current situation is accurate as a scientific matter.
 If it is true, it should be easily sufficient to satisfy rational basis review.
-Indeed, it is probably sufficient to satisfy even the most stringent standard of review. though under that standard, the scientific claims would be investigated closely.
-If the claims are taken to be adequate-as prominent groups have concluded31-then a ban is likely to be upheld even if the consequence is to prevent the development of technology that would reduce the relevant risks.
+Indeed, it is probably sufficient to satisfy even the most stringent standard of review, though under that standard, the scientific claims will be investigated closely.
+If the claims are taken to be adequate - as prominent groups have concluded27 -- then a ban is likely to be upheld even if the consequence is to prevent the development of technology that would reduce the relevant risks.
 By hypothesis, the practice of cloning would lead to much suffering and many deaths.
-The government would therefore have strong reason to prevent that practice.
+The government would seem to have strong reason to prevent that practice.
 Compare the question of animal welfare.
-If scientists are experimenting with animals in a way that will lead to a great deal of suffering, the government is certainly allowed to intervene, even if the experiments would have many benefits too.
+If